anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - gen.cnt.02
      - Cloud nativeness
-     - The Architecture **should** consist of service components implemented as microservices that are individually dynamically scalable.
+     - The Architecture **should** consist of service components implemented as microservices that are individually dynamically scalable -
-     -
    * - gen.scl.01
      - Scalability